Benefits of Music for Children: The Effect of Music on Child Development

 How does music help a child’s language development?

 There are many language development benefits for children who sing and listen to music.
 Below are just some of the benefits of music to children’s learning and development with regards to their language skills.

 - Singing helps children to express themselves both verbally and emotionally.

-- Children when singing learn to better understand differences in vocal sounds and learn to imitate sound.
+- A child learns to better understand the differences found in vocal sounds and how to imitate them.

-- Singing encourages self confidence and helps aid a children to communicate with others.
+- Singing encourages self–confidence and helps aid children to communicate with others.

 - Singing practise for children helps to strengthen the lips and tongue through exercise, which is then stored through muscle memory.

-- Singing diction helps a child speak more clearly and singing a variety of songs can help them with their vocabulary.
+- Improving diction helps a child speak more clearly and singing a variety of songs can help them with their enunciation.

-- Singing lessons for children help them to learn to keep rhythm and how to rhyme.
+- Singing lessons for children help them to learn to keep a rhythm and discover how to rhyme.